vrchatapi/vrchatapi.github.io/RemoteConfig.md

-sdkNotAllowedToPublishMessage | string | when you aren't able to upload avatars or worlds on the sdk, this message appears (only on newer sdk) sdkDeveloperFaqUrl | string | Their faq for the sdk sdkDiscordUrl | string | their official vrchat discord registrationShitList | array | blacklists names so you can use them to register with address | string | Probably VRChat's office address contactEmail | string | VRChat team's contact email supportEmail | string | VRChat team's support email
+sdkNotAllowedToPublishMessage | string | when you aren't able to upload avatars or worlds on the sdk, this message appears (only on newer sdk) sdkDeveloperFaqUrl | string | Their faq for the sdk sdkDiscordUrl | string | their official vrchat discord address | string | Probably VRChat's office address contactEmail | string | VRChat team's contact email supportEmail | string | VRChat team's support email